AtomSurf : Surface Representation for Learning on Protein Structures: Methods

 \subsection{Hybrid Representation Learning}

 As mentioned earlier, beyond assessing the efficacy of surface-based learning compared to other representations for protein learning, we explore the benefits of integrating different representations in a unified framework, harnessing their distinct strengths.
 Intuitively, surface representations can capture the intricate geometric details critical for tasks involving protein interactions, while graph representations detail the specific atomic \textit{interactions} within a protein's interior that indirectly influence its surface dynamics and interaction capabilities.
 Furthermore, these representations facilitate complementary approaches to learning: local message passing through graphs and global information dissemination for surfaces via learned diffusion.
 Inspired by these considerations, we propose a method that enables feature sharing \textit{between} graph and surface-based representations.
-As emphasized below, unlike previous related approaches \cite{somnath2021multi,gep}, we enable communication between the two representations across \textit{all} learned layers of the network.
+As emphasized below, unlike previous related approaches \citep{somnath2021multi,gep}, we enable communication between the two representations across \textit{all} learned layers of the network.

 As a basis for our hybrid representation, in addition to the surface $\s$, we construct a graph representation $\mathcal{G}_\mathbf{P} = (\mathcal{V}_g, \mathcal{E}_g)$.
-To ensure consistency and fairness in comparison within the \atom benchmark, we follow their conventions: each node in the graph corresponds to an atom within the protein and edges $\mathcal{E}_g$ are defined between pairs of atoms that are within a 4.5 angstrom radius cutoff.
-The only initial node features are one-hot encoding of atom types.

-Independently, we construct another graph representation to be used outside of the benchmark setting.
-We choose to use residue graphs for computational efficiency: each node in this graph represents an amino-acid residue and edges are introduced between pairs of atoms that are within a 12 \ang radius cutoff.
-For each residue, we add a one hot encoding of its type, its secondary structure annotation and its hydrophobicity.
-We also compute sequence embeddings using the ESM-650M \citep{esm} pretrained model and include them as node features.
+We use either a graph whose nodes are atoms, which aligns with the one used within the \atom benchmark, or one defined at the residue level.
+The residue-level graph is enriched with ESM-650M \citep{esm} sequence embeddings used as node features.